gotgit/gotgit/en.rst

 Git hightlights by examples.

-2.1       Everyday's works backup                  [11]
+2.1       Backup my work on a daily basis          [11]
 =======================================================

-When I wrote this book, everyday's work pushed to the server, and the pushed commits will mirror to a outside server in the data center automatically.
+During the writing of the book, everyday's work at the end of a day will be pushed to the server, then the pushed commits will be mirrored to a outside server in the data center automatically.

   .. figure:: images/en/fig-02-01-work-backup.png
      :scale: 65